 Honors transfer privileges vary from school to school.

-Correct major preparation is the single most important thing students can do to make themselves competitive for transfer.
+Correct major preparation is the single most important thing students need to do.

-This is one of the many reasons for the Honors counseling requirement and for our policy that failure to work regularly with a Honors counselor may invalidate a student's eligibility for Honors transfer.
+This is one of the many reasons for the Honors counseling requirement that students meet with their Transfer Center Honors Counselor once per semester.

 Colleges and universities other than these, including all University of California campuses, also consider the value of honors coursework in their evaluations.
 Especially important in California is the fact that participation in an honors program is one of the eight "comprehensive review factors" for transfer applicants to all University of California campuses, whether or not there is an explicit agreement such as those we have with UCI and UCLA.
 UC Berkeley is especially interested in students who have completed a community college honors program.

 One more thing, and it may be the most important thing: After you transfer, you'll find that your Saddleback College Honors Program courses gave you a strong preparation for university work at the upper-division level and beyond.